Sea level rise: On people and societies

 Over the longer term, coastal areas are particularly vulnerable to rising sea levels.
 They are also vulnerable to changes in the frequency and intensity of storms, increased precipitation, and rising ocean temperatures.
 Ten percent of the world's population live in coastal areas that are less than 10 m above sea level.
 Two thirds of the world's cities with over five million people are located in these low-lying coastal areas.
 About 600 million people live directly on the coast around the world.
 Cities such as Miami, Rio de Janeiro, Osaka and Shanghai will be especially vulnerable later in the century under warming of 3 °C (5.4 °F).
 This is close to the current trajectory.
 LiDAR-based research had established in 2021 that 267 million people worldwide lived on land less than 2 m above sea level.
 With a 1 m sea level rise and zero population growth, that could increase to 410 million people.

 Potential disruption of sea trade and migrations could impact people living further inland.
 United Nations Secretary-General António Guterres warned in 2023 that sea level rise risks causing human migrations on a "biblical scale".
 Sea level rise will inevitably affect ports, but there is limited research on this.
 There is insufficient knowledge about the investments necessary to protect ports currently in use.
 This includes protecting current facilities before it becomes more reasonable to build new ports elsewhere.
 Some coastal regions are rich agricultural lands.
 Their loss to the sea could cause food shortages.
 This is a particularly acute issue for river deltas such as Nile Delta in Egypt and Red River and Mekong Deltas in Vietnam.
 Saltwater intrusion into the soil and irrigation water has a disproportionate effect on them.

 In 2025, the World Economic Forum said that rising sea levels caused by climate change were impacting 1 billion people worldwide.

 On May 20, 2025, about 230 million people live within 1 metre above current sea level, and 1 billion live within 10 metres above sea level.
 In total, 1.23 billion people live within 1–10 meters above sea level.
-Even just 20 cm of sea level rise by 2050 would lead to global flood damages of at least $1 trillion a year for the world's 136 largest coastal cities and huge impacts on people's lives and livelihoods.
+Even just 20 cm of sea level rise by 2050 would lead to global flood damages of at least $1 trillion a year for the world's 136 out of 530 largest coastal cities (25.7% of them) and huge impacts on people's lives and livelihoods.
 Scientists warned sea level rise would link to catastrophic inland migration.

+On March 10, 2026, It increased to 271 cities (51.1% of them) and 1.25 billion people living within 9 miles (15 kilometers) from the coast.

+On states

+Some states are threatened by territorial loss due to rising sea-level, which has led to the development of multiple proposed solutions, including becoming "nations ex situ", creation of territory, purchase of territory, or association with other states.